jiaohehu/NPreview/DOC-contex.md

 they will not be split into multiple columns, in a two column layout mode, or spilled into the next page.

+# One-column float for two column layout

+The \placefloat command does not have an option to allow for a one-column float.

+The only way of similating it is to use the
+\startpostponing..\page..\stoppostponing command.

+  \startpostponing
+  ...
+  \page
+  \stoppostponing

+It automatically switches to expand the float to cover both columns if the width of the float is *wider* than the width of the single column it is in.

+However, the problem is that there is no obvious way to set \bTABLE *wider*---this width of this table is determined by the internal algorithm to be the same as the width of the
+\textwidth.

+However, so far the only way to trick it is to hardcode the column width to be the same and being the fraction of the
+\makeupwidth, which seems to be always set to the width of the entire page, rather than \textwidth, which will be shrunk to be the width of only a single column.

+Similarly, the \starttabulate also suffers the same problem.
+The width of the table is now allowed to go over the width of \textwidth.